Cade-Bray/Embedded-System-Architecture/README.md

 Moving forward I'd like to explore working with microcontrollers as the implementation device instead of a single board computer as I believe it could yield better outcomes in system performance as the overhead is reduced.

+Please visit this video demonstration to see what's been made in Module-7/Thermostat.py.

 https://youtu.be/PNeJJ2FwW3w